kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 There are three major motivations for the solution in this KEP.

-* Enable the existing applications to run without modification.
+* Enable existing applications to run without modification.

 * Enable application developers, operators to transition to DRA gradually at their own pace.